-- Unclassified students who enroll in no more than one course per semester and do not enroll in any course that requires a minimum placement test score as a prerequisite. - Transfer students who have taken the COMPASS Test for placement in reading, writing, and mathematics can use their scores at HawCC. - 3.
-Transfer students who have completed college courses in reading, writing, or mathematics.
+- 1. Unclassified students who enroll in no more than one course per semester and do not enroll in any course that requires a minimum placement test score as a prerequisite. - 2.
+Transfer students who have taken the COMPASS Test for placement in reading, writing, and mathematics can use their scores at HawCC. - 3.
+Transfer students who have completed college courses in reading, writing, or mathematics. - 4.
+Transfer students who have earned an Associate in Arts degree or higher.

-- 4. Transfer students who have earned an Associate in Arts degree or higher. - 5.
-Placement Rules for Entering Students with Prior Degrees: - a) Students with an Associate degree place into Eng 102 and 22 and Math 24. - b) Students with a BA/BS degree place into Eng 102 and 100 and Math 100, 27, 115. - c) This is for placement purposes only to assist students with registration and meeting of course prerequisites for all HawCC courses.
+Placement Rules for Entering Students with Prior Degrees: a) Students with an AA/AS degree place into Eng 102 and 22 and Math 24.

+b) Students with a BA/BS degree place into Eng 102 and 100 and Math 100, 27, 115.

+c) This is for placement purposes only to assist students with registration and meeting of course prerequisites for all HawCC courses.
 This placement should be entered as a Human Evaluation preliminary to entry of the student's transfer credit evaluation.
-Unofficial transcripts can be used for placement purposes only. - d) Official transcripts must be used to grant transfer credit for courses completed to meet HawCC program and graduation requirements. - e) Concurrent UHH classified majors (without HawCC placement scores) place into Eng 102, Eng 22 and Math 24.
+Unofficial transcripts can be used for placement purposes only.

+d) Official transcripts must be used to grant transfer credit for courses completed to meet HawCC program and graduation requirements.

+e) Concurrent UHH classified majors (without HawCC placement scores) place into Eng 102, Eng 22 and Math 24.
 UHH ESL students are placed by UHH English department recommendation into HawCC ESL courses.

-SAT/ACT Scores: Students who meet one of the following criteria will be placed into Eng 100:
+SAT/ACT Scores: Students who meet one of the following criteria will be placed into:

+Eng 100:

-- A score of 510 or higher on the Critical Reading section AND a score of 510 or higher on the Writing section of the SAT test - A score of 22 or higher on the Reading section AND a score of 22 or higher on the English/Writing section of the ACT test
+- A score of 510 or higher on the Critical Reading section AND a score of 510 or higher on the Writing section of the SAT test - A score of 22 or higher on the English section of the ACT test